telerik/justmock-docs/basic-usage/mock/returns.md

 We arrange the `Echo` method to return `10` and expect that it will actually be called in our test.
 After acting by calling the method, we verify the arrangement.
 Furthermore, you can assert that `result` has the value of `10`.

->note Refer to the [Matchers]({%slug justmock/basic-usage/matchers%}) help topic for more information about using matchers.
+> Refer to the [Matchers]({%slug justmock/basic-usage/matchers%}) help topic for more information about using matchers.

 ## Executing Mocked Method In Same Test Method